 After all, if you want to be the one proving fairness of a game instead of a third party company, then you must be able to have control of the whole process.

-In this case the explanation is much simpler: unlike a casino game, where you need specific software knowledge to develop it and understand it, anyone with basic programming knowledge can write his own SHA-256 calculator and since the calculator uses specific mathematical functions, any such calculator will produce the same result.
+In this case, the explanation is much simpler: Unlike a casino game where you need specific software knowledge to develop and understand it, anyone with basic programming knowledge can write their own SHA-256 calculator, and since the calculator uses specific mathematical functions any such calculator will produce the same result.